 The end result will be our growth in faith and trust!

 Going to Church Doesn’t Make You a Christian

 Verses 6-7a, “But it is not that the word of God has taken no effect.
 For they are not all Israel who are of Israel, nor are they all children because they are the seed of Abraham …”

-Paul loved his countrymen, the Jews, so much that he wished he could take their place as accursed (v.
-3), or unsaved, but he knew that was not possible.
+Paul loved his countrymen, the Jews, so much that he wished he could take their place as accursed (Rom.
+9.3), or unsaved, but he knew that was not possible.
 Each of us must answer to God on our own and the only thing in question is “What have we done with the sacrifice of His Son?”
-Have we accepted it as the only means of salvation or not?
+Have we accepted Christ’s work on the cross as the only means of salvation or not?

 Today many people think they are children of God because they belong to a certain church, or because they were raised in a Christian home, or because they have “always believed in God,” or they have been baptized, or taken communion, or are “good people.”
 But the truth is, none of those things can save us.
 If they could, why would Jesus have had to suffer and die that horrible death?